 Lithium: Common uses are for cameras, calculators, watches, computers and cell phones.

 Batteries accepted year-round at the Kaua'i Resource Center 3460 Ahukini Rd in Līhu'e (near the airport and fronting the Līhu'e Transfer Station).
-Battery collection Monday through Friday from 7:45 am to 4:15 pm; closed on weekends and all State holidays.
-The collection barrels are located inside the main building.
+Battery collection is available daily from 7:15am-3:15pm; closed on all County holidays.
 Program is for residents only.
 No Lead-acid, UPS or APC batteries.
 Businesses, non-profits, and governmental agencies are prohibited.

 The household battery recycling program is a residential program only.
 Businesses, non-profits, and governmental agencies are prohibited from disposing of batteries through this program.

 Businesses are required to properly manage Ni-Cad/Ni-Metalhydride and Lithium batteries through a permitted hazardous waste disposal company.